An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles: The algorithm

-The algorithm we have used for the numerical experiments is based upon the ideas presented in \S\ref{sec:intro}--\S\ref{sec:sampling}, with some modifications in order to minimise unnecessary FLOPs.
+The algorithm {we use for the numerical experiments in \S\ref{sec:numerics} }is based upon the ideas presented in \S\ref{sec:intro}--\S\ref{sec:sampling}, with some modifications in order to minimise unnecessary flops (floating point operations).
 It can be seen from Figure \ref{fig:illcond} that for some values of $\theta$ the naive approximation \eqref{eq:Dnaive} is sufficient.
 With this in mind, we introduce a threshold $H>0$, such that if $|\theta-\theta_0|_{2\pi}<H$, then we consider it necessary to correct the naive approximation in some way, otherwise we simply use~$\eqref{eq:Dnaive}$.
 When a correction is considered necessary, all of the relevant integrals and sums are based on equations \eqref{eq:res} and \eqref{eq:Cauchyrho3}, with the following exception: the residue $\theta_0'$ is excluded from the sum \eqref{eq:res} when $|\theta_0-\theta_0'|_{2\pi}\geq H$, as it is considered to have a negligible contribution.

 Similarly, in the vast majority of cases, there will be no issues with rounding errors, and we introduce a second threshold $h<H$, such that if $|\theta_0-\theta_0'|_{2\pi}<h$, we use the interpolation approach described in \S\ref{sec:FPA}.
 For these contour integrals, we use a rectangular contour $\cR(X,h)$, where $X$ is the set of poles which the integral encloses, chosen so that $\cR(X,h)$ is the smallest rectangle with $X$ in its interior, satisfying $\dist(X,\cR(X,h))=h$.
 These contour integrals are evaluated using a $20$-point Gaussian quadrature rule along each edge.